01-edu/Branch-Mobile/subjects/flutter_piscine/week01/day02/bizzCard/README.md

 <!-- </center> -->
 </center>

-Possible diagram of widget tree for the app: https://flutter.dev/docs/development/ui/layout
+Possible [diagram](https://flutter.dev/docs/development/ui/layout) of widget tree for the app.

 #### Helpful keywords for research:

 - AppBar
 - Column to align text in a card
 - Stack to place image on Container
 - Padding to add paddings to Container
 - Use DecorationImage inside BoxDecoration to style image

 ### **Bonus**

 - Add qr code below the image, so anyone can scan it and get your full contact